Skip to content

 Moving on from current hosting arrangements

-Many Ukrainian guests have now been living in Hertfordshire for at least 6 months and will be looking to the future and their longer-term housing arrangementsThe main options for accommodation beyond your original hosting arrangement are:
+Many Ukrainian guests have now been living in Hertfordshire for well over a year and will be looking to the future and their longer-term housing arrangementsThe main options for accommodation beyond your original hosting arrangement are:

 • secure your own private rented accommodation.